 Possible Side Effects

-For individuals who are diagnosed with bipolar disorder, this supplement should not be taken.
+Individuals who are diagnosed with bipolar disorder should not take this supplement.
 It has a stimulating effect and may trigger bipolar attacks.

-Also, it is not suggested for women who are pregnant or are nursing babies.
+Also, women who are pregnant or nursing babies should not take this supplement.

 Buying Rhodiola Supplements